Face masks during the COVID-19 pandemic: Surgical masks

 A surgical mask is a loose-fitting, disposable mask that creates a physical barrier separating the mouth and nose of the wearer from potential contaminants in the immediate environment.
 If worn properly, a surgical mask is meant to help block large-particle droplets, splashes, sprays, or splatter that may contain viruses and bacteria, keeping them from reaching the wearer's mouth and nose.
-Surgical masks may also help reduce exposure of others to the wearer's saliva and respiratory secretions.
+Surgical masks may also help reduce others' exposure to the wearer's saliva and respiratory secretions.